This article was updated on 1/8/2023 for clarity and freshness.

 Looking to keep your London Broil low-carb?
 Ditch the starchy sides and stick with vegetables.

 You can try steamed green beans or broccoli if you want to keep it quick and simple.
 But if you’ve got more time, why not try a veggie casserole for a more filling side dish?

 This is the ultimate side dish for mushroom lovers.

-Whether you’re cooking dinner just for yourself or for a crowd, you’re guaranteed no leftovers with these roasted mushrooms in browned butter, garlic, and thyme sauce.
+Whether you’re cooking dinner for yourself or for a crowd, you’re guaranteed no leftovers with these delicious roasted mushrooms.

 Apple walnut salad

 Stumped on what to pair with your delicious London broil?